 Simply find your passport country in one of the lists below and follow the directions and links provided.
 Check out our Q&A for commonly asked questions regarding the visa process, and feel free to contact us for additional Uzbekistan visa support.

 Do I need a visa to Uzbekistan?

 Current Uzbekistan visa policy allows citizens of 65 countries to travel to Uzbekistan without a visa!
-The following CIS countries, plus Georgia, are granted visa-free entry for 60 days:
+The following CIS countries, plus Georgia, are granted visa-free entry:

 Bosnia and Herzegovina

 Trinidad and Tobago

 United Kingdom of Great Britain and Northern Ireland